mirkomkr/mirkomkr/README.md

 ## 📚 **Continuous Learning**

 Always staying up to date with the latest technologies, even those I already know, by following official channels and reading the latest documentation.
-I am committed to continuously improving my skills and adapting to new trends in the industry.
+I’m always working to improve my skills and keep up with new trends in the industry.

 ## 🌱 **Next Learning Goals**